bodrick/awesome/README.md

 *   [PrecisionGazeMouse/PrecisionGazeMouse](https://github.com/PrecisionGazeMouse/PrecisionGazeMouse) - Precisely move your mouse by gazing at a point on the screen or by moving your head
 *   [ThoNohT/NohBoard](https://github.com/ThoNohT/NohBoard) - A Keyboard Visualizer
 *   [TechieGuy12/FileWatcher](https://github.com/TechieGuy12/FileWatcher) - A file and folder monitor that can send notifications, perform actions, or execute a command when a file or folder is changed.
-*   [lin-ycv/EverythingPowerToys](https://github.com/lin-ycv/EverythingPowerToys) - Everything search plugin for PowerToys Run and Command Palette
+*   [lin-ycv/EverythingPowerToys](https://github.com/lin-ycv/EverythingPowerToys) - Everything search plugin for PowerToys Run
 *   [davidfowl/IISCrossover](https://github.com/davidfowl/IISCrossover) - A prototype running ASP.NET and ASP.NET Core in the same IIS pipeline
 *   [xceedsoftware/DocX](https://github.com/xceedsoftware/DocX) - Fast and easy to use .NET library that creates or modifies Microsoft Word files without installing Word.
 *   [Nodsoft/MoltenObsidian](https://github.com/Nodsoft/MoltenObsidian) - Obsidian-flavoured Markdown parsing library for .NET 8+, with support for Obsidian Vaults navigation.